 The RUH works closely with a variety of third sector partners for the benefit of current patients and research for the future.
-These include partners resident on its site: RICE, Designability, Bath Radio and Friends of the RUH whose passionate volunteers contribute a huge amount of value through their many activities on wards and generating funds which are used to enhance patient experience.
+These include partner's resident on its site: Research Institute for the Care of the Elderly (RICE), Designability, Bath Radio and Friends of the RUH whose passionate volunteers contribute a huge amount of value through their many activities on wards and generating funds which are used to enhance patient experience.

-The last year saw huge changes to the way in which volunteers gave their time to the hospital.
+The last year, like the last two, saw changes to the way in which volunteers gave their time to the hospital.
 Many of our previous volunteers were in the high risk and vulnerable groups and so unable to come to the hospital.
-However, the Trust was overwhelmed with offers of support from the local community, some of this was from people who had been furloughed and others who had some time to give.
-New volunteer roles were developed in response to the needs of staff - we had volunteers supporting doctors in the doctors rest room, Emergency department (ED) 'runners' helping staff in ED to access equipment and not have to put on and take off their personal protective equipment (PPE), housekeeping volunteers and volunteers assisting our Estates and Facilities team.
+However, the Trust was overwhelmed with offers of support from the local community.